Food for Thoughts from Gugin

 Your Comfort Zone is the most dangerous Place to be

-I recently facilitated a global leadership workshop for a group of very introvert MBA students - actually the most introvert group I have ever had.
+I recently facilitated a global leadership workshop for a group of very introverted MBA students - actually the most introverted group I have ever had.
 It was not a group of executive MBA students so they have both their life and challenges ahead of them.
-One of the major...
+One of the...

 Post-merger integration – the top 3 reasons why it usually fails